phuocchubeo123/SaPSI/README.md

 Note that, the config.rs file on the machine that runs the sender should be identical to the config.rs file on the machine that runs the receiver.
 We will support runtime config in the future.

 2. Run the following codes on two terminal tabs (or on two different machines).
-Note that, in this code, the receiver is the Tcp Listener, the code for receiver should be ran first.
-Support for retrying to connect to Tcp will be added in the future.
-> cargo run --release --bin psi [role] [port]
+> cargo run --release --bin psi -- --role [role] --address [addr] --port [port] --size [same_size_as_generated] --input-file [data_file]

 Examples for running receiver/sender:
-> cargo run --release --bin psi receiver 8080 </br>
+> cargo run --release --bin psi -- --role sender --address 127.0.0.1 --port 1234 --size 4096 --input-file data/sender.txt </br>
-> cargo run --release --bin psi sender 8080
+> cargo run --release --bin psi -- --role receiver --address 127.0.0.1 --port 1234 --size 4096 --input-file data/receiver.txt

 # Components of the code
 ## aes